imclab/crossfeed/README.txt

 but they may need to be adjusted to your particular environment, and paths.

-Create a new out-of-source build folder, say build-cf.
-Change into this folder, and run -
+Create a new out-of-source build folder, say a sub-directory, 'build' Change into this folder, and run -

 For unix:

-1: build-cf $ cmake [Options] /path/to/cf/source
+1: build $ cmake .. [options]
-2: build-cf $ make
+2: build $ make
-3: build-cf $ [sudo] make install (if desired)
+3: build $ [sudo] make install (if desired)

 For msvc:

 Command Line Building:
 1: Establish the MSVC environment, then
-2: build-cf > cmake [Options, like -G 'generator'] /path/to/cf/source
+2: build-cf > cmake ..
+[Options, like -G 'generator']
 3: build-cf > cmake --build . --config Release

 GUI Building: